 You’ll generally have certain tasks like work, taking care of children, house, etc. Some are more important than others.
 Figure out the top 3 and do them first thing in the morning.
-My top 3 are health (morning therapy), writing and teaching.
-So, I spend a few hours daily to practice all 3 the first thing in the morning.
+My top 3 are health (morning therapy), writing, and teaching.
+So, I spend a few hours daily practicing all 3 the first thing in the morning.

 One way to assess your priorities is to consider the impact of each task or sub-task and the consequence of not doing it.
-Next, add the things from the first exercise, that are important to you.
-Regularly going through your list will also help you to get rid of anything that is either not helping you advance your own goals, or is a regular “sink” of time and energy.
+Next, add the things from the first exercise that are important to you.
+Regularly going through your list will also help you get rid of anything that is either not helping you advance your own goals or a regular “sink” of time and energy.